danielmarschall/swissbit_secure_sd_api/README.md

 cdecl int verify(string deviceName, byte[] code, int codeLength)
    Purpose:       Unlocks data protection
-                  If Extended Security Flag 0x10 (Secure PIN Entry) is enabled, then code=sha256(sha256(password)+challenge) where challenge comes from getHashChallenge(), which gets changed after each login.
+                  If Extended Security Flag 0x10 (Secure PIN Entry) is enabled, then code=sha256(sha256(password)+challenge) where challenge comes from getHashChallenge(), which gets changed after each login or powercycle.
                   If Secure PIN Entry is disabled, then code=password.
    Command:       30FF
    Raw data in:   01     0000 0A  FF300000 05  0411223344